Dechea/Fauna-IaC_Action/README.md

-# Fauna-Domain-Driven-IaC
+# Fauna-IaC

-This Action facilitates the use of [fauna-schema-migrate](https://github.com/fauna-labs/fauna-schema-migrate) in context of a domain based CI/CD workflow.
-Plus it supports applying a graphql schema to the database.
+This Action simplifies the use of [fauna-schema-migrate](https://github.com/fauna-labs/fauna-schema-migrate).
+It can be used to deploy a mono repo to Fauna, or it can be used to follow a Domain Driven approach with multiple repositories getting deployed to one database.

+Manages
+- Graphql schema,
+- UDFs,
+- Indexes,
+- Roles,
+- Collections
+- Access providers
-Manages your Fauna graphql schema, UDFs, indexes, roles, collections & access providers in GitHub and uploads it afterwards to Fauna.
+in GitHub and deploys it afterwards to Fauna.

 ## YAML Definition